werwack/storyliner-support/README.md

 <br>

-If you already are a user of StoryLiner and you are facing some "unnatural troubles", click here: <b><a href="https://github.com/werwack/storyliner-support/issues" title="Report and follow issues">I want to report an issue</a></b>
+If you already are a user of StoryLiner and you are facing some "unexpected behaviors", click here: <b><a href="https://github.com/werwack/storyliner-support/issues" title="Report and follow issues">I want to report an issue</a></b>

 If you are looking for help:
 <ul>